Skip to Main Content

 Exporting Citations from Pubmed

-After you've removed any duplicates, you can email the results to yourself, save them as a file, or even add them to Zotero (Send to > Citation Manager).
+In Pubmed, you can click the Save button to save your search results to a CSV file so you can open it in Excel.
 If you have created a free Pubmed account, you can also save your results to a new Collection or save your search so you can easily get back to it.

 Accessibility | Proxy Logout